 Get a Handle on the Basics

 The investing world is filled with vast amounts of complex terms and concepts.
 From types of investments, like stocks and bonds, to investment styles, such as passive and active, there's no shortage of terms to learn.
-The good news is you don't need to be an expert in all these concepts to become a good investor.
+The good news is that you don't need to be an expert in all these concepts to become a good investor.
 Waiting until you feel like you "know enough" to invest could keep you on the sidelines, missing out on potential gains because of fear or indecisiveness.

-The stock market is a great way to grow your wealth, keep your loved ones financially safe and comfortable, and ensure you don't outlive your retirement money.
+The stock market is a great way to grow your wealth, keep your loved ones financially safe and comfortable, and ensure that you don't outlive your retirement money.
 However, only 55% of Americans own stocks, which is down from the 62% who did before the 2008 financial crisis.
 These figures are even lower among young people.
 Only 31% of Americans younger than 30 years old own stocks.

 According to a 2019 Gallup poll, both younger and older investors view stocks as the second-best long-term investment after real estate, but only one group heavily invests in them.
 Fear isn't the only driving factor behind those numbers, but it can explain a lot.
 Young people have only seen the effects of one major downturn, the Great Recession.
 Older investors, on the other hand, have gone through ups and downs before, so more of them have stuck with investing in the market.
 This approach seems to have paid off.

 If you have ever dealt with volatility as you invest, you may find that it's easier to ignore the fluctuations and focus on the long-term goal.
 Taking the time to learn about how the market works in the long term can help calm the fear that many investors or would-be investors suffer when they're feeling panic at price dips, or even when trying to make financial decisions in a broader sense.

 Form a Strategy